SAT Perfect Score | All the Info and Tips You Need to Reach Your Goal at the Test

 Understanding the SAT Exam Format

 For many high school students, doing well on the College Board SAT exam can be the ticket to a college acceptance letter at a top-tier university.
 In order to be highly competitive at such college admissions, students must work hard at aiming for a high score on the SAT exam.
 In order to first do so, we must take a look at the SAT exam format.
+Also, you can get familiar with changes from old SAT to new SAT here.

 The SAT exam consists of 3 hours of testing content.
 There are 2 breaks in between the testing session.
 In addition, if you choose to register for the optional SAT Essay section, you may also use that score as an indicator of your writing ability and send that result in as part of your full SAT exam scores.
+To get the best essay score on your SAT, look in this post.

 Writing and Language Section